 Indian legal system follows the principle of innocent until proven guilty.
-The court shall think an accused person is innocent until he is proved guilty.
+The court shall think an accused person is innocent until he is proven guilty.
 If an accused gets arrested, he shall not be deprived of his rights which are detailed below.

 Protections Given To Accused Under Indian Laws